MufradMahid/CodeAlpha_Object-Detection-Tracking/README.md

 🚀 Task 4: Object Detection and Tracking

+“In this demo, I am using a video file as input instead of a live webcam.”

 ## Description
 This project performs real-time object detection and tracking using YOLOv8 and Deep SORT.
 Detected objects are assigned unique IDs and tracked across video frames.